Master your business protection with this refreshingly novel approach to Cyber Security

 Click here [audio] if you prefer to listen the episode.

-I am certain the planet got used to getting enlightened from ancient Greece over and over again.
-From culture, education, arts, history, balance, ethics, personal development the areas are so many that it might be a good idea to teach ancient Greek philosophy extensively at school as a main subject.
+It’s a well-known fact that the planet has been drawing inspiration and enlightenment from Ancient Greece.
+From culture, education, arts, history, balance, ethics, personal development — the areas are so many that it might be a good idea to teach ancient Greek philosophy extensively at school as a main subject.
 Even technology has its roots in philosophy.
 In fact, Bill Gates said that behind his success is the fact that he was studying Greek philosophers.

-But today I am concentrating on cyber security which is a very hot subject and the existence of one specific principle of a philosopher called Zeno of Citium.
+Today, however, I will concentrate on cyber security, which is a very hot subject, and the existence of one specific principle of a philosopher called Zeno of Citium.

-Zeno of Citium — or as we call him in Greek Zenon — is a Greek philosopher from Kition, Cyprus who lived between c.
+Zeno of Citium — or, as we call him in Greek, Zenon — is a Greek philosopher from Kition, Cyprus who lived between c.
 334 — c.
 262 BC.
-In a visit to an Athens library he came across Socrates writing and decided to follow his calling into philosophy initiation.
-He started his immersion to Crates of Thebes which is considered the most famous Cynic living at that time in Greece and then he studied under the direction of Stilpo of the Megarian school and Platonic philosophy under the direction of Xenocrates, and Polemo among others.
+In a visit to an Athens library he came across Socrates’ writing and decided to follow his calling into philosophy initiation.
+He started his immersion to Crates of Thebes, who is considered the most famous Cynic having lived at that time in Greece, and later, he studied under the direction of Stilpo of the Megarian school, and Platonic philosophy under the direction of Xenocrates, and Polemo among others.

 What is Stoicism?

-The definition I like most about stoicism is given by Tim Ferriss.
-According to Mr. Ferriss, stoicism is considered a means of mental toughness training and it is perceived as an operating system for better decision making in high stress environments.
+The definition I like most about stoicism is given by Tim Ferriss: Stoicism is considered a means of mental toughness training and it is perceived as an operating system for better decision making in high stress environments.